geonetwork/doc/source/administrator-guide/configuring-the-catalog/inspire-configuration.rst

 The set of test that runs for each schema can be configured using the file `WEB-INF/config-etf-validator.xml <https://github.com/geonetwork/core-geonetwork/blob/5156bae32d549e6d09cd6a86065791265eb09027/web/src/main/webapp/WEB-INF/config-etf-validator.xml>`_.

-The list of available test suites are defined in the :code:`inspireEtfValidatorTestsuites` bean.
+The list of available test suites are defined in the ``inspireEtfValidatorTestsuites`` bean.
 It is a map with an entry for each test suite.
-The :code:`key` attribute is the name of the test suite.
-Each map entry is an :code:`array` with the tests to execute in the test suite.
-The value of each array item (:code:`<value>`)is the test's title written exactly as defined in the remote INSPIRE validator service.
+The ``key`` attribute is the name of the test suite.
+Each map entry is an ``array`` with the tests to execute in the test suite.
+The value of each array item (``<value>``)is the test's title written exactly as defined in the remote INSPIRE validator service.
 For example:

 .. code-block:: xml